DD2480-Group-27/geometry-api-java-coverage/report.md

 3. Are the results of your tool consistent with existing coverage tools?

 Somewhat.
 My custom coverage tool uses branch coverage while Clover uses a combination of several, branch coverage being one of them.
-Therefore Clover has a higher coverage percentage than my too
+Therefore, Clover has a higher coverage percentage than my too

 #### Kristin

 My DIY tool is not very high quality, but it produces results in line with clover and works for the specific function which I have been working on.
 It is hardcoded into the function I am testing coverage of (intersectLineLine).
 At the beginning of the file I created "static boolean[] covered = new boolean[52]", and at each branch I set covered[*branch-number*] to true if the branch is taken.
-On return I print a result to the file "coverage.txt" of all branches *not* covered.
+On return, I print a result to the file "coverage.txt" of all branches *not* covered.

 ##### Evaluation

 1. How detailed is your coverage measurement?

-It is clear for the specific funtion, but it *only* covers this function.
+It is clear for the specific function, but it *only* covers this function.
 It does not say in which test the coverage happens or any further details.
 So it is basically a bare minimum tool.

 2. What are the limitations of your own tool?

-As mentioned, it it completely limited to this situation and not very useful outside of it.
+As mentioned, it is completely limited to this situation and not very useful outside of it.

 3. Are the results of your tool consistent with existing coverage tools?